Local State of Emergency

 Are COVID-19 vaccines available in Seminole County?

-Seminole County received COVID-19 vaccines and has begun the distribution process.
+Seminole County is distributing vaccines on a weekly basis.
 For more information on eligibility or how to make online appointments, visit www.PrepareSeminole.org.

 Why is the City testing wastewater for COVID-19?

 In recent months, the City developed and deployed a wastewater testing model which counts the number of people who have COVID-19 inside of the City’s two-county sewer service area.
 This model can more accurately predict local surges as much as seven days in advance, regardless of symptomatic or asymptomatic residents who have or have not been tested.

 Knowing how many people are sick and have not been tested is crucial to preparedness.
 Using innovative technology to gather this information allows the City to better allocate community resources and inform hospitals.
 The City is sharing this model and helping other cities understand the spread of the virus in their communities.

 It is important to note that the City’s disinfection process kills COVID-19 immediately.
 As a result, there is no coronavirus in reclaimed water which remains safe to use as instructed.

 Disconnections for nonpayment remain suspended at this time for Altamonte Springs utility customers.
 For more information, visit the Utility Billing webpage.

 Order Per the City’s Local State of Emergency Executive Order 2020-01-E30, City Commission meetings have returned to an in-person format.
 The next City Commission meeting is April 20, 2021 at 7 p.m. and will also broadcast on Spectrum’s channel 489 with a sign language interpreter for ADA compliance.

 Trash collection days are not impacted and will continue as normal.
 Please remember that trash and recyclables must be placed curbside by 7 a.m. on your scheduled collection days.